Written by Diogo Matos

 Percentage of total traffic from paid search (Google Ads + Bing Ads) over time

-These insights is particularly useful for Paid Media agencies developing their go-to-market strategy, because they can see how Nutrition & Supplements marketing budgets compare to other industries.
+This data is very relevant for Paid Media agencies developing their go-to-market strategy, because they can see how Nutrition & Supplements advertising budgets measure against global benchmarks.

 | Metric | Current | Previous | Change |